connor-ve/Advent-Of-Code-2024/readme.md

 | 23  |       |            |
 | 24  |       |            |
 | 25  |       |            |

+\* Solution was simple, but was unaware of the technology or library

 ## Day 1 - Learned